Locations

 • Shut down unused resources: Develop a habit of turning off or deleting resources that aren’t needed, especially in dev/test.
 An idle application or database might still consume a baseline of credits if left running.
 For example, stop development VMs over the weekend or delete test instances after sprints.

 • Use Free Tier in Non-Prod: Leverage free tier services for development and testing where possible, since they don’t consume credits until you exceed the free capacity.
-This could mean using a PayG subaccount for dev/test, where the free quotas reset monthly and are only moved to paid plans when needed.
+This could involve using a PayG subaccount for development and testing, where the free quotas reset monthly and are only transitioned to paid plans when necessary.

 • Cross-Charging and Showback: Many large enterprises must allocate BTP costs to internal departments or projects.
 You can map BTP consumption to the responsible teams by structuring subaccounts or using tagging conventions.
 The Cost & Usage tool allows filtering by subaccount (which could correspond to a project).
-You can generate internal showback reports, e.g., Project X used Y credits ($) in the last quarter.
+You can generate internal showback reports, for example, stating that Project X utilized Y credits ($) in the last quarter.
 This can inform internal budgeting or chargebacks and encourage teams to optimize their usage.

 • Verification of Bills: When you receive SAP’s invoices or monthly statements, it’s good practice to cross-verify them with your usage tracking.
 Ensure the services and amounts match your expectations.
-The BTP Cockpit’s billing view uses the same data and terminology as the official statement, which makes reconciliation easier.
+The BTP Cockpit’s billing view utilizes the same data and terminology as the official statement, making reconciliation easier.
 Any discrepancies should be raised to SAP quickly.

 In summary, combining SAP’s tools with your governance processes will keep BTP usage in check.

-The goal is to avoid surprises – running out of credits or getting an unexpected bill.
+The goal is to avoid surprises, such as running out of credits or receiving an unexpected bill.
 Continuous visibility into consumption is now a standard part of cloud management, and SAP BTP is no exception.

 Best Practices for Licensing Management and Procurement